Krishnawasthi/Multi-Threading/synchronizedthread.md

 <img width="705" height="320" alt="image" src="https://github.com/user-attachments/assets/b6f5949a-683e-4a91-b4f7-7c1647151801" />

-## Synchronization doesn't mean accessing one thread at a time it means one thread at a time for a particular object, like if you using UPI so it will synchronized UPI for few milliseconds until the payment is done.
+## Synchronization doesn't mean accessing one thread at a time it means one thread at a time for a particular object, like if it is UPI it will complete all the payment and update the balance then another thread like gpay , phonepay can get the thread for few milliseconds until the payment is done.

 <img width="1100" height="309" alt="image" src="https://github.com/user-attachments/assets/283b946a-536c-47bf-a367-08b3688449c1" />